Frequently Asked Questions

 Many area churches recognize that they can’t meet all of the needs to equip their members for specific types of lay ministry.
 ACMin’s Lifelong Ministry Program is designed to supplement churches’ local efforts by offering workshops and seminars for all believers with the goals of helping them deepen their personal relationship with the Lord and learning how to apply biblical principles to important aspects of daily life.
 Sample topics include prayer, worship, evangelism, Christian leadership and more.
 LMP seminars help believers to effectively use their talents and gifts as significant difference-makers and leaders for the Lord in their churches and local communities.
 LMP courses do not result in college credit.
 See:

 Life IN Christ Seminars

 Prayer Leadership Certificate

 What theological beliefs are at the foundation of the Athens College of Ministry?

 ACMin is an interdenominational college, focusing on the core Christian doctrine of salvation through belief in the resurrected Christ.
 The ACMin Belief Statement is denominationally neutral, Word-rooted and Spirit-empowered.
 ACMin does not seek to create a “new religion,” but rather to equip students’ heads and hearts so that they may serve as His hands and feet for the purpose of Christ-centered kingdom transformation.
 We seek to “collaborate around the cross!”

 Is ACMin an accredited college?

-Our college operates under full authorization of the Georgia Nonpublic Postsecondary Education Commission and holds accreditation candidacy status through the Transnational Association of Christian Colleges & Schools.
+Our college operates under full authorization of the Georgia Nonpublic Postsecondary Education Commission and holds accreditation status as a member of the Transnational Association of Christian Colleges & Schools.
 Click here for full details about ACMin’s accreditation status.

 Who teaches at ACMin?